renzhuzhang/renzhu-zhang.github.io/_pages/publications.md

 [Download paper here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3489445)

 **Recommended citation:** `Nguyen, Q., Diaz-Rainey, I., Moore T., Thornes P., Cox S., McKenzie L. and Stirk-Wang, L. (2020), "Risk to Residential Property Values from Climate Change-Related Flooding Hazards: A Mixed Methods Approach".
 Working Paper.
 Available on SSRN.`

+### Climate Transition Risk in U.S. Loan Portfolios: Are All Banks The Same?
+(2020) ###
+---<cite>Quyen Nguyen, Ivan Diaz-Rainey, Duminda Kuruppuarachchi, Matthew McCarten, Eric K.M.
+Tan </cite>

+We examine banks’ exposure to climate transition risk using loan-level data and a bottom-up methodology.
+We match machine learning predictions of corporate carbon footprints to syndicated loans between 2010-2018 and then aggregate these to loan portfolios of the twenty largest banks in the United States.
+Individual banks vary in their transition risk not only due to their exposure to the energy sectors but also due to borrowers’ carbon emission profiles from other sectors.
+Climate stress tests using IPCC 2019 report transition pathways reveal that the median incremental loss is minimal initially but grow towards the second half of the century.
+The expected loss is small relative to the loan size (0.5%) but doubles in size for the 1.5oC scenarios (1.4%-2.1%) compared to the 2oC target (0.6%-1.1%) with large tail-end risk (7.7%).
+Banks’ vulnerabilities are also driven by the ex-ante financial risk of their borrowers.

+**Recommended citation:** `Nguyen, Q., Diaz-Rainey, I., Kuruppuarachchi, D., McCarten M. and Tan E. (2020), "Climate Transition Risk in U.S. Loan Portfolios: Are All Banks The Same".
+Working Paper.`